-One thing you should not do: a general online search for “free stuff” or “freebies.”
+One thing you should not do is conduct a general online search for “free stuff” or “freebies.”
 You’re likely to find websites with viruses or malware that will infect your computer, or “free” offers that ask you to provide a credit card.
-Guess why.

 You can also go the social media route.
 Companies anxious to promote products, encourage brand loyalty and woo additional customers have turned social media into a nonstop giveaway.
 A super-simple method is to follow “freebie tweeters,” such as @freestuffrocks and @heyitsfree.
 Or follow your favorite brands on Twitter, or click “like” on their Facebook pages.

-Social media contests abound, too, some of them as easy as hitting “like” or re-tweeting an offer.
+Social media contests abound, too, and some of them are as easy as clicking “like” or retweeting an offer.
 Then again, you might actually have to do a little work: write something, post a photograph or even make a video.
-However, the prizes can be primo, e.g., trips, jewelry, high-value gift cards and electronics.
+However, the prizes can be primo, such as trips, jewelry, high-value gift cards and electronics.

 A few best practices for social media freebie-finding:

 - Focus on local businesses.
 The contestant pool is generally smaller.

 - Watch local franchisees.
 Your local Chick-fil-A may give out freebies independent of the national office.